togethercomputer/finetuning/README.md

 # Finetuning Llama-3 on your own data

-This repo helps you fine-tune Llama-3 on your own data.
-In this example, we'll be finetuning on 125k samples of the Math dataset from huggingface.
+This repo gives you the code to fine-tune Llama-3 on your own data.
+In this example, we'll be finetuning on 125k pieces of data from the [Math Instruct dataset](https://huggingface.co/datasets/TIGER-Lab/MathInstruct) from TIGER-Lab.
+LLMs are known for not being the best at complex multi-step math problems so we want to fine-tune an LLM on 125k of these problems and see how well it does.

-## Running the repo
+We'll go through data cleaning, uploading your dataset, fine-tuning LLama-3-8B on it, then running evals to show the accuracy vs the base model.
+Fine-tuning will happen on Together and costs ~$35 with the current pricing.

+## Fine-tuning Llama-3 on MathInstruct

 1. Make an account at [Together AI](https://www.together.ai/) and save your API key as an OS variable called `TOGETHER_API_KEY`
 2. [Optional] Make an account with Weights and Biases and save your API key as `WANDB_API_KEY`